lfenzo/lfenzo.github.io/content/projects/open-source/impostor.md

 As it turns out, it is surprisingly simple to have a package published in the Julia General Registry, provided that you follow the instructions in the [Creating Packages](https://pkgdocs.julialang.org/v1/creating-packages/) page in the Pkg.jl stdlib docs.
 I was surprised to know that the structure was very straight forward and the publishing process was very simple and direct.
 For more info on registering Julia packages check [this link](https://pkgdocs.julialang.org/v1/creating-packages/#Registering-packages).

-## Example
+## Examples

 Instead of giving a full description of step by step examples building up on complexity (which would only duplicate its [documentation](https://lfenzo.github.io/Impostor.jl/stable/)) I'll provide a more practical use case to show some of its capabilities.
-Suppose we are mocking some sort of registration system which drivers' licenses information.
-The snippet bellow with the Impostor.jl code shows how that would be accomplished.
+Suppose we are mocking some sort of registration system with driver licenses information.
+The code snippets bellow shows concise ways to do it with Impostor.

+### Impostor Templates

 ```julia {linenos=table, filename="generate_my_data.jl"}
 using Impostor